MaastrichtU-IDS/translator-openpredict/README.md

 ### Test the OpenPredict API

-You can run the tests locally with docker:
+Run the tests locally with docker:

 ```bash
 docker-compose run tests